 1 tbsp mustard seeds

 1 dried chili, sliced and deseeded (optional)

 - Clean your mason jars with very hot water or disinfect them in the microwave.
 Allow them to dry completely.

 - Bring vinegar or vinegar-water mixture to the boil.
 Put down temperature, add salt and, if using, erythritol.
 Simmer quickly until both are dissolved.
 Set aside to cool down to room temperature.

 - Chop your cucumbers into sticks or slices, and cut dill sprigs into smaller units.
 Tightly stuff them into your mason jar/jars.
-Add mustard seeds, allspice, onion and dill – or chili, if using.
+Add mustard seeds, pimento, onion and dill – or chili, if using.